Abu-ls-10/blog_forge/README.md

 ## 📖 Project Overview

-**BlogForce** is a no-code, web-based SEO content engine that automates the creation of high-quality, search-optimized blog posts.
-By removing the need for technical or SEO expertise, BlogForce enables day-one content creators to produce professional, search-friendly content with just a few clicks.
+**BlogForge** is a no-code, web-based SEO content engine that automates the creation of high-quality, search-optimized blog posts.
+By removing the need for technical or SEO expertise, BlogForge enables day-one content creators to produce professional, search-friendly content with just a few clicks.

-Designed for marketers, content creators, and small business owners, BlogForce dramatically reduces the time and cost of producing scalable content.
+Designed for marketers, content creators, and small business owners, BlogForge dramatically reduces the time and cost of producing scalable content.
 Users can enter a topic or keyword and instantly generate SEO-ready blog posts, making it possible to start improving search rankings right away.

-Built with React, TailwindCSS, Supabase, and n8n, BlogForce combines a modern frontend with automated backend workflows to deliver a seamless and beginner-friendly content creation experience.
+Built with React, TailwindCSS, Supabase, and n8n, BlogForge combines a modern frontend with automated backend workflows to deliver a seamless and beginner-friendly content creation experience.

 🌐 **Live App:** [here](https://6-seo-search-engine.vercel.app/)